exeme-project/exeme-lang/docs/contributing/code_of_conduct.rst

    without their permission ('doxing').
 -  Personal abuse, especially the use of racist or sexist language.
 -  Unwelcome sexual attention.
--  Advocacy or encouragement of any of the above behaviour.
+-  Advocacy or encouragement of any of the above behavior.
 -  In general, if someone asks you to stop, stop.
 It is considered harassment to persist after being asked to stop.